department-of-veterans-affairs/va.gov-team/design/content/open_issues.md

 - [x] Cemetery Detail Pages - The cemetery locator function will be handled by the Facility Locator by launch.
 However, Facility Locator links back to individual cemetery detail pages.
 Do the URLs of these pages all update to be part of the Burials hub, or will this content be in the NCA hub?
   - _Decision: Cemetery pages will live in NCA hub, no URL changes._

-- [ ] Disinterment - This content is not benefit oriented, however it is informational for the Veteran family.
+- [x] Disinterment - This content is not benefit oriented, however it is informational for the Veteran family.
 Should we place it under More Resources or should we keep it in the NCA hub? https://www.cem.va.gov/cem/disinterment.asp
-  - _Jessica_
+  - _Discussed with Jessica, we will leave this content in VHA hub at this time._

 ### Records/Root Level Content